Abdul-Mukit/respose/README.md

 Presentation video link: [youtube](https://youtu.be/wGJTIeSog-k)

 ## Abstract
 In this project, I experiment with the network designing/modification of [DOPE](https://github.com/NVlabs/Deep_Object_Pose).
 DOPE stands for Deep Object Pose Estimation.
 It is a 6 DoF pose estimator built with approximately 92 conv layers.
-I wanted to learn more about designing such elaborate neural networks by tyring to play around with the architecture of original DOPE.
+I wanted to learn more about designing such elaborate neural networks by trying to play around with the architecture of original DOPE.
 This project is the result of 1 months work, where I have experimented with more than 20 different versions.
 I could not present my findings from each of them so in this file I present a few of them.
 First, I present the effects of transfer learning.
 Then I introduce DOPE_2, DOPE_2.1, DOPE_2.2 which are modifications of original DOPE architectures.
-Finally, I present a network called ResNetPose, which is a pose estimator like DOPE but built on ResNet34 and has resedual connections with-in each cascade.
+Finally, I present a network called ResNetPose, which is a pose estimator like DOPE but built on ResNet34 and has residual connections with-in each cascade.
 For each presented network, I demonstrate an estimation of their performance.
 At the end, I conclude with my observations in the discussion section.

 ## Installation
 Use `pip install -r requirements.txt` to install the requirements.